itsvibinraj/AI-Resume-Builder/README.md

 # AI Resume & Portfolio Builder 🤖

-This is a web application built with Python and Streamlit that uses the Google Gemini API to generate professional resumes and cover letters.
+This is a web application built with Python and Streamlit that uses the Groq API to generate professional resumes and cover letters.
 Users input their details, and the AI crafts a professional summary, optimized work experience, and a tailored cover letter.
 The final resume can be downloaded as a styled `.docx` file.

 ## ✨ Features

-* **Single-Call AI Generation**: Efficiently generates a summary, optimized experience, and cover letter in a single API call to avoid rate-limiting issues.
 * **Multiple Resume Templates**: Choose between different professional styles, including a modern two-column layout.
 * **Session-Based History**: A sidebar displays a history of all resumes generated during the current session for easy reference.
 * **Styled Document Output**: Creates a professional, template-based resume that can be downloaded as a `.docx` file.